radareorg/r2con2020/README.md

 # r2con2020

+r2con was an online event on 2020 due to COVID-19: this repo contains the slides from the lectures and workshops, and the list of tasks performed by the congress organizators.

 This will mostly be internal, but sharing as a resource to everyone on the internet and to our future-selves for the next event.

 ## Online conference checklist